 Macaques live in large social groups in which grooming is key to ensuring cohesion. © Arnold Monteith

 Across their North African range, Barbary macaques are in decline: their wild population here may be as low as 6,500 individuals, and since 2008 the species has been classed as Endangered.

 Capture of baby macaques for the pet trade has long been one of the main threats, though in a positive step this was banned by the 2016 meeting of CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora).
 In Gibraltar, at least, the macaque population seems to be stable.

 This is why we must try to preserve the wild nature of the Rock’s Barbary macaques, the only free-roaming non-human primates in Europe.
 If we can recognise that their lives matter, then our efforts to protect them will be much more effective – and our experiences in their environment will be much more rewarding.

-This article originally appeared in BBC Wildlife magazine.
-Take a look inside the current issue, and find out how to subscribe.
+This crossword originally appeared in BBC Wildlife Magazine.
+Take a look inside the current issue and find out how to subscribe.